nickchak21/particledist/README.md

 A specified number of CMS Open Data simulation jets are loaded (in the starter code, this amounts to about `3,000,000` jets).
 These jets are sorted by event, and only 2-jet events are retained (this leaves us with about `500,000` events).
 Then, a specified number of events (`50,000`, `70,000`, and `100,000` for our analysis) are selected at random and graphed on a histogram with bins `660 - 760`, `760 - 860`, `860 - 960`, `960 - 1060`, `1060 - 1160 GeV`.
 The Particle Flow Network (PFN) is applied on consecutive bins, with the goal of classifying jets as part of one bin or another.

 Ordinarily, the PFN classifies between event mass bins with an mean AUC of `0.5` (no better than chance).
-However, if the AUC ever fluctuates from `0.5`, we know that there is some form of new or unexpected physics.
+However, if the AUC ever fluctuates from `0.5`, we know that there is some form of new or unexpected physics in some of the bins.

 <br/>